 Once the ‘BL RegisterNatives‘ is found, JEB uses the decompiler to create an IR representation of the block, and determines the values of R2 and R3 (X2 and X3 on Aarch64).
 R3 indicates the number of native methods to register, R2 is a pointer to the array of JNI native methods (structure with a pointer to method name, a pointer to method signature and a pointer to the native function bound):

 Even if accurate, this method does not work when a Branch is issued via a register (BL R4) or method name is hidden.

 - The second heuristic is based on method name.
 First, in Dalvik, we search for all invocations to native methods.
 Then, for each method found, we search in binaries if there is a String reference matching the method name.
 (This heuristic is dangerous but yields decent results.
 A future plugin update may allow users to disable it.)

 If found, the plugin looks at cross references of this String and checks if it looks like the expected JNI structure.

 - The third and last heuristic is the same as the previous one, but based on arguments.
 Since names can be shortened, they may not be interpreted as String, and thus not referenced, whereas it is easier to find argument signatures.

 These three heuristics only work when methods are defined as a static array variable.
 Dynamic variables would need some emulation of the JNI_OnLoad method to be resolved.

 As you can see, detection is currently based on heuristics, so obfuscated methods may be missing.
-We will likely release this plugin as open-source on our GitHub repository in the coming days.
+Feel free to tweak and improve the plugin, it is available on our GitHub repository.
 As usual, feel free to reach out to us (email, Twitter, Slack) if you have questions or suggestions.